Say you have an array consisting of objects. And you want to order that array by one of the properties of these objects.

 Take a look at these pages.
 They provide useful information about working with mobx.

-In caprover, formerly captainduckduck, I had the issue that the database and a user were not created by setting environment variables MYSQL_USER
+In caprover, formerly captainduckduck, I had the issue that the database and a user were not created by setting environment variables MYSQL_USER and MYSQL_DATABASE.

 While building, this message was displayed by Docker: